nikolasaratlija/MiRotterdam/README.md

 * Yassine Yaagoubi (0962390)
 * Salar Ali (1005210)

-## Environment currently hosted on:
+## Project is currently being hosted on:
 `https://mi-rotterdam.herokuapp.com/`

-# Install Instructions
+# Installation Instructions

 ## 1. Install all dependencies
     npm install

 ## 2. Database Setup
-1. Open phpmyadmin and create a new blank database called mirotterdam
+1. Open phpmyadmin and create a new blank database called 'mirotterdam'
 2. Find the .sql file in the folder `/database`, called `mirotterdam.sql` and import it in the new database
 3. Create a new file called `.env` in root directory of this project
 4. Copy the contents from `.env.example` to `.env` and enter your own database credentials, if needed.